 3. Label your tools, equipment, and vehicles with identifying marks

-Along with registering your equipment with the manufacturer you can etch ID numbers onto equipment or vehicles.
-This may not prevent these items from being stolen, but could help prove they’re yours if recovered.
+Along with registering your equipment with the manufacturer, you can etch ID numbers onto equipment or vehicles.
+While this may not prevent these items from being stolen, it could help prove they’re yours if recovered.

 4. Report theft as soon as possible